Edward T. Schneider

 Schneider transferred from Dryden to NASA's Johnson Space Center, Houston, in September 2000 where he was a staff pilot and T-38 instructor pilot.
 When he left Dryden, he had accumulated more than 6,700 flight hours in 84 different models of aircraft and had flown "first flights" on five unique aircraft configurations.
 Schneider retired from NASA in 2004.

 Prior to joining NASA, Schneider served on active duty with the U.S. Navy from 1968 to 1983.
-Following squadron service, he graduated from the U.S. Naval Test Pilot School, Patuxent River, Md., in 1973, as the youngest graduate in the school's history.
+Following squadron service, he graduated from the U.S. Naval Test Pilot School, Patuxent River, MD, in 1973, as the youngest graduate in the school's history.
 He then served as an engineering test pilot and test pilot school instructor at the Naval Air Test Center.
-He also served as the F-4 program manager, and senior test pilot at the Naval Aviation Depot, North Island, Calif.
+He also served as the F-4 program manager, and senior test pilot at the Naval Aviation Depot, North Island, CA.

 An active member of the Society of Experimental Test Pilots since 1974, Schneider became Fellow of the Society in 1993 and served as its president in 1993-94.
 He also served as a director of the Warbirds of America.
 In 1996 he received the NASA Exceptional Service Medal and the American Institute of Aeronautics and Astronautics Chanute Flight Award for the conduct of hazardous F-18 high-angle-of-attack flight testing.
 In 1998 he was inducted into the James B. Taylor Jr. Memorial Room and Carrier Aviation Test Pilot Hall of Honor on board the USS Yorktown (CV-10).
-Schneider was honored with the NASA Distinguished Service Medal in 2004, and was inducted into the Aerospace Walk of Honor in Lancaster, Calif., in September 2005.
+Schneider was honored with the NASA Distinguished Service Medal in 2004, and was inducted into the Aerospace Walk of Honor in Lancaster, CA, in September 2005.